eomoto/tzuchi/README.md

 `rvm use --default 2.6.4`

-- install mysql
+- install postgres

-`brew install mysql`
+`brew install postgres`

-- or upgrade mysql if you need to
+- or upgrade postgres if you need to

-`brew upgrade mysql`
+`brew upgrade postgres`

-- make sure that you start mysql
+- make sure that you start postgres

-`brew services start mysql`
+`brew services start postgres`

 - install webpacker